roytang/blog/content/post/2004/11/web-based-games.md

 And just to show how much free time people have on your hands, just now I found that someone has managed to create an [entire Lemmings game written in JavaScript!][3]

 I think it's also great that all three of these games work well with Firefox, without me having to install any silly extensions.
-(I'm not particularly fond of slow-loading flash games&#8230;)
+(I'm not particularly fond of slow-loading flash games... )

  [1]: http://wwww.kingdomofloathing.com
  [2]: http://www.corwin.ca/gridlock/